Background to the Group

 ABAOMS Conference best presentation

-A prize of £100 for the best presentation at the annual conference by a trainee/junior.
+Winner of the best research/clinical oral presentation at the annual conference by a trainee:

 The ABAOMS Robinson poster prize